 $6,000 top up

-Graduate students who hold one of the following Tri-Agency scholarships at the University of Saskatchewan receive an additional $6,000 annual top-up scholarship for the duration of the Tri-Agency award.
+Graduate students who hold one of the following Tri-Agency scholarships at USask may receive an additional $6,000 top-up.
 The majority of this funding comes from the Government of Saskatchewan’s Innovation & Opportunity Scholarship program.

 - Vanier Canada Graduate Scholarship

 - CIHR Frederick Banting and Charles Best Canada Graduate Scholarship Doctoral Awards (CGS D)

 - NSERC Postgraduate Scholarships – Doctoral (PGS D) and Alexander Graham Bell Canada Graduate Scholarship – Doctoral (CGS D)

 - SSHRC Doctoral Fellowships and Canada Graduate Scholarships—Doctoral Scholarships (CGS D)

 Many departments also provide a supplementary matching value scholarship.
 Students are encouraged to contact their supervisor or Graduate Chair about this possibility.

 The Vanier Canada Graduate Scholarships (Vanier CGS) program aims to strengthen Canada's ability to attract and retain world-class doctoral students and establish Canada as a global centre of excellence in research and higher learning.
 Vanier Scholars demonstrate leadership skills and a high standard of scholarly achievement in graduate studies in the social sciences and humanities, natural sciences and/or engineering and health.